 WOLF: I don’t think he did.
 I played most of the guitar tracks all the time (laughs).

-METAL-RULES: Why did you decided to re-record EAT THE HEAT track “Generation Clash” again for DEATH ROW?
+METAL-RULES: Why did you decide to re-record EAT THE HEAT track “Generation Clash” again for DEATH ROW?

 WOLF: I think it was Stefan’s idea?
-I think we felt it wasn’t originally produced correctly, and that our demo version was a little better.
+We felt it wasn’t originally produced correctly and that our demo version was better.

 WOLF: Yeah, some of the details were better about it, we felt.
 We thought, “We need another song.”
 Why not re-do that song the way it was meant to be?

 METAL-RULES: To you, which version do you think sounds better?

 WOLF: What do I think now?
 I don’t know – I haven’t heard it in so long.
 I know I wasn’t happy with the way to EAT THE HEAT was produced.

 METAL-RULES: EAT THE HEAT, in my opinion, it was the drums that sounded really weak.